Ferro-octupolar order and low-energy excitations in d$^2$ double perovskites of Osmium

-To explore competing time-even orders, we set the $xyz$ IEI to zero and obtain a planar AF order of the $e_g$ quadrupoles and associated hexadecapoles, with ferro-alignment of all order parameters (encoded by $\langle \tau_x\rangle$ and $\langle \tau_z\rangle$) within (001) planes that are AF-stacked in the [001] direction.
-The corresponding ordering temperature $T_o^{\mathrm{AF}}$ are 3 times smaller than $T_o^{\mathrm{OF}}$ (see Fig.~\ref{fig:E_MF} and Table~\ref{Tab:To_ext}) Considering that this AF order in the cubic phase is unstable against JT distortions~\cite{khaliullin2021}, the release of JT modes is expected to further stabilise the AF phase, but most unlikely by a factor of 3.
+To explore competing time-even orders, we set the $xyz$ IEI to zero and obtain a planar AF order of the $e_g$ quadrupoles and associated hexadecapoles, with ferro-alignment of all order parameters (encoded by $\langle \tau_x\rangle$ and $\langle \tau_z\rangle$) within (001) planes that are AF-stacked in the [001] direction. {This structure (shown as inset in Fig.~\ref{fig:E_MF} as well as in SM~\cite{supplmat}) is in agreement with the quadrupolar order previously predicted by Ref.~\cite{khaliullin2021}}.
+The corresponding ordering temperature $T_o^{\mathrm{AF}}$ are about 3 times smaller than $T_o^{\mathrm{FO}}$ (see Fig.~\ref{fig:E_MF} and Table~\ref{Tab:To_ext}) Considering that this AF order in the cubic phase is unstable against JT distortions~\cite{khaliullin2021}, the release of JT modes is expected to further stabilise the AF phase, but most unlikely by a factor of 3.
 No sign of JT distortions above 0.1\% have been measured in BCOO~\cite{Maharaj2020}.

-Information on the characteristic excitations of the FO $xyz$ order are obtained by generalized dynamical lattice (${\chi}(\vq,E)$) and single-site ($\chi_{0}(E)$) susceptibility, that we computed within the random phase approximation (RPA), see Ref.~\onlinecite{RareEarthMag_book} and SM~\cite{supplmat}.
+Information on the characteristic excitations of the FO $xyz$ order is encoded in generalized dynamical lattice (${\chi}(\vq,E)$) and single-site ($\chi_{0}(E)$) susceptibility, that we computed within the random phase approximation (RPA), see Ref.~\onlinecite{RareEarthMag_book} and SM~\cite{supplmat}.
 The matrix elements $\chi_{0}^{\mu\mu'}(E)$ are evaluated from the eigenvalues $E$ and eigenstates $\Psi$ of the $J_{eff}$=2 manifold:

 \beq \chi_{0}^{\mu\mu'}(E)=\sum_{AB}\frac{\langle \Psi_A|O_{\mu}|\Psi_B\rangle \langle \Psi_B|O_{\mu'}|\Psi_A\rangle}{E_B-E_A-E}\left[p_A-p_B\right], \eeq where $A(B)$ labels five single-site eigenvalues and eigenstates of the Hamiltonian (\ref{eq:Heff}), the combined index $\mu=[K,Q]$ labels $J_{eff}$ multipoles, and $p_{A(B)}$ is the corresponding Boltzmann weight.